acentswap/docs2-wiki/help/faq.md

 Learn how to find smart contracts on our [Finding Contracts page](https://docs.pancakeswap.finance/code/smart-contracts).

-## Why does it say I have no BNB balance?
+## Why does it say I have no ACE balance?

-If you've already [transferred BNB into your BNB Smart Chain-enabled wallet](https://docs.pancakeswap.finance/get-started/bep20-guide) but still have this error, you're most likely not [connected to BNB Smart Chain](https://docs.pancakeswap.finance/get-started/connection-guide) within your wallet.
-Check your wallet's selected network and make sure you have BNB Smart Chain (BSC) selected.
+If you've already [transferred ACE into your Acent Mainnet-enabled wallet](https://docs.pancakeswap.finance/get-started/bep20-guide) but still have this error, you're most likely not [connected to Acent Mainnet](https://docs.pancakeswap.finance/get-started/connection-guide) within your wallet.
+Check your wallet's selected network and make sure you have Acent Mainnet (BSC) selected.

 ## How do I vote?